-LeBron James vs. Kawhi Leonard: Which NBA Star Outperforms The Other?
+NESN

 Both players, for instance, average just over 36 minutes on the court during the regular season.
 James does have a slight edge minutes-wise on Leonard in the playoffs, averaging nearly five minutes more on the court.

-The pair has also put up similar numbers in the 3-pointer department.
-Leonard has completed 34 percent of his 3-point attempts during the regular season, while James has completed 36.1 percent.
+The pair also has put up similar numbers in the 3-pointer department.
+Leonard has completed 34 percent of his 3-point attempts during the regular season, while James has made 36.1 percent.
 During the playoffs, on the other hand, Leonard finished 45.2 percent of his shots from beyond the arc, compared to James’ 42.6 percent.
 (How drastic.)

-What’s more, the two have nearly identical numbers for rebounds, steals and blocks in all games against one another.
+What’s more, the two nearly have identical numbers for rebounds, steals and blocks in all games against one another.

 It’s worth noting these stats do not illustrate the numbers each player has put up in their careers.
 But assessing the way James and Leonard compete against one another can certainly be insightful when comparing to two All-Stars.